JoelJoyson/health-react-app/README.md

-This app is used to get information related to medicines, diseases and calories
+This app is used to get information related to medicines, diseases and calories.